We run a bar at most of our evening events, enabling you to have a drink before the concert starts or during the interval.

 Cathy Boyes, Festival Producer

 Pizzaface near St George’s Church do takeaway pizzas which are fantastic for hungry performers and audiences alike.
-They’re even offering free pizza to performers in our Gaia show this year as part of a sponsorship deal.

-Deborah Roberts, Co-Artistic Director
+Deborah Roberts, Artistic Director

 Foodilic in North Street is very convenient for St Paul’s Church

 Indian vegetarian restaurant Bombay Aloo is delicious, nutritious, great value and close to several BREMF venues (Friends' Meeting House, St Paul's Church, Brighton Unitarian Church).

 If you are looking for somewhere specific, Tripadvisor has over 900 Brighton restaurants in its listings!

 The Barley Mow in St George’s Rd is listed in the Good Beer Guide, and they've come to an arrangement with Pizzaface whereby customers can order pizzas at the bar and they're delivered to the pub a few minutes later

 A good place to start is Visit Brighton’s very helpful accommodation page, where you can search for somewhere to stay

 You could also peruse Tripadvisor's Top 10 Brighton Hotels, and read about Cheap Rooms

 If you are a hotel owner and would like to see your business featured here, please get in touch with